ashwu11/slap-jack-mania/README.md

 This application represents a game of Slap Jack, a multiplayer reaction game of up to four players.
 Players can either continue as a guest or create an account.
-There will be an option to save your account, and you can view each account's total wins, games played, as well as a streak count of consecutive wins.
+If an account is created, you can view each saved account's total wins, games played, as well as a streak count of consecutive wins.
 The flips and slaps will be represented by certain keys, depending on how many players are in the game.
 The rules below apply to all players, and a